Assyrian Directory

 • Canadian Society for Syriac Studies - the CSSS organizes public lectures and one yearly symposium, and publishes its academic journal JCSSS, all about the history, culture, art and archaeology of the communities that use Aramaic as its language.
 The CSSS is academic with no political or ideological agenda or affiliations and is located at the University of Toronto, Canada.

-• Michael Marogil Mammoo - list of books written by Rabi Michael Marogil Mammoo, an Assyrian author and resident of Sweden.
+• Michael Marogil Mammoo - an Assyrian author in Sweden.

 Related_Categories